 VOLUNTEER TO HELP THE HEDGEHOGS

-We cannot normally take anyone under 16 years of age.
+- We do not take anyone under 16 years of age due to insurance.

 Hedgehogs are sweet little guys, most of the time.
 Occasionally we get a demon but they are few and far between.
 So what does this mean for anyone who offers to help out?